Locked (miniseries): Plot

-As the night progresses, there is a power outage which gives the guests a chance to escape while escaping Fathima kills Anand's henchman but the house is locked from outside.
-Then however Avinash has managed to escape and grabs his research book then blackmails Anand to destroying the book in exchange for saving their lives.
+As the night progresses, there is a power outage that gives the guests a chance to escape.
+While escaping, Fathima kills Anand's henchman, but the house is locked from outside.
+Then, however, Avinash has managed to escape and grabs Anand's research book and blackmails him to destroy the book in exchange for saving their lives.
 But Anand is not bothered by his warnings and says that his research is on his mind because he practically gained all the knowledge.
-He was writing this book to his next generation of enthusiastic doctors like Avinash who makes a better world to live in.
+He also says he was writing this book to his next generation of enthusiastic doctors like Avinash, who can make a better world to live in.

-Meanwhile, all try to escape but Anand holds them back again.
-After knowing that Siva had been killed and his brain is taken by Anand, Padmini hatches a plan to kill Anand for saving their lives.
+Meanwhile, all try to escape, but Anand holds them back again.
+After knowing that Siva had been killed and his brain is taken by Anand to experiment on, Padmini hatches a plan to kill Anand for saving their lives.
 In that struggle, Vaishnavi successfully escapes from the house and the house becomes dark.

-Six months later, Vaishnavi is back to the IT industry and Anand gives a sudden visit to her house offering her a lump sum amount for keeping his secrets with a warning not to go against him.
-Vaishnavi curiously asks about the remaining people to which Anand replies with a smirks and leaves which reveals that he killed all the people and taken their brains for his research.
-Later depressed and dehydrated Avinash leaves his class and goes home.
+Six months later, Vaishnavi is back in the IT industry.
+Anand gives a sudden visit to her house one day, offering her a lump sum for keeping his secrets, with a warning not to go against him.
+Vaishnavi curiously asks him about the remaining people to which Anand replies with a smirk and leaves, which indicates that he has killed all the people and taken their brains for his research.
+Later, depressed and dehydrated, Avinash leaves his class and heads home.
 He checks his head which had been operated.
-It reveals that Avinash was shocked after looking at his mother in the abducted people and pleads with Anand to spare him and his mother.
-Anand does a mysterious surgery on him and leaves them.
-The following day's newspaper front headline reads "successor in Hyderabad: Altering memory modules."
+It is revealed that Avinash was shocked after looking at his mother among the abducted people and pleaded with Anand to spare him and his mother.
+Anand had done a mysterious surgery on him and let him go.
+The following day's newspaper front headline reads "successor in Hyderabad: Altering memory modules" which hints towards a new season.